Complications from Excess Weight (CEW) clinics for children

 Children and young people will be able to access CEW clinics following a referral from secondary or tertiary paediatrician following referral by a range of clinicians including:

-• From another clinical speciality (i.e. CYP MH services) or secondary care paediatrician
+• from another clinical speciality (i.e. CYP mental health services) or secondary care paediatrician

-• From another clinical speciality (i.e. CYP MH services) or secondary care paediatrician
+• from another clinical speciality (i.e. CYP mental health services) or secondary care paediatrician

 Referral to the specialist obesity clinic should be based on (i) the degree of obesity and (ii) presence of comorbidities.
 It is suggested some blood tests could be conducted on referral.
 It is acknowledged each local system may need to adapt its referral criteria according to local demand and within the context of existing.
 Referrals should be considered based on need.